itay-tadata/Docs_example/results/SAR_Narrative_Creation/Customizing SARS Narratives in the Unit 21 Dashboard.md

 - Collaborate with your compliance team to ensure the narratives are clear, concise, and provide the necessary information for SARS filing.
 - Implement a review process to ensure the narratives are accurate and consistent across all cases.
 - Train your team on the importance of accurate SARS narratives and the process for customizing them in the Unit 21 dashboard.

-By following these best practices and leveraging the SARS narrative customization capabilities in the Unit 21 dashboard, you can improve the quality and effectiveness of your SARS filing process.